LooseMarek/ViewFactory/README.md

 let navigationBarHelper = viewFactory.styleHelper.navigationBar
 ```

-Use for styling navigation bar.
+Use for the styling navigation bar.

-By default it's set to be transparent.
+By default, it's set to be transparent.

 **Important: `UIViewController` must be presented with `UINavigationController` in order to see `UINavigationBar`.**